homer0/projext/documents/plugins.md

 - Name: `target-load`.
 - Reduces: A target information.

-This is called when woopack loads a new target, after defining its paths and applying its type template.
+This is called when projext loads a new target, after defining its paths and applying its type template.

 #### The list of commands to build a target

 - Name: `build-target-commands-list`.
-- Reduces: The list of CLI commands woopack uses to build a target.
+- Reduces: The list of CLI commands projext uses to build a target.
 - Parameters:
  - `target`: The target information.
  - `type`: The build type, `development` or `production`.
  - `run`: Whether or not the target will be executed after building.

-In order to build targets, woopack generates a list of CLI commands that a shell script executes, and this event is called in order to reduce that list.
+In order to build targets, projext generates a list of CLI commands that a shell script executes, and this event is called in order to reduce that list.

 #### A target Babel configuration